gusamarante/pyacm/README.md

 ```

 # Example
+The tricky part is getting the correct data format.
+The model works with
+annualized log-yields for zero-coupon bonds, observed at daily or monthly
+frequency.
+Maturities must be equally spaced in monthly frequency and start
+at month 1.
+This means that you need to construct a bootstraped curve for every
+date and interpolate it at fixed monthly maturities.

-SOON...
+MORE SOON...

 # Observations
-I am not completely sure that computations in the [inferences attributes]
+I am not completely sure that computations in the [inferences attributes][inference_atribute]
-[inference_atribute] are correct.
-If you find any mistakes, please open a pull
+are correct.
+If you find any mistakes, please open a pull request following the contributing
-request following the contributing guidelines.
+guidelines.